 We’re expecting close to four years on the road and have been stitching together a route that stays off paved highways and in the back country and mountains as much as possible, generally following the American Cordillera.

 We started on June 6, 2016 with the arctic Dalton Highway and the Denali, Taylor and Top of the World Highways.
 Then crossing Canada via the Klondike, Alaska, Stewart Cassiar and Yellowhead Highways, through to the Icefields Parkway which we followed down to Banff.
 From there we joined the Great Divide Mountain Bike Route through the cold fall months right through to Hachita, New Mexico; just short of the Mexican border.

 We then headed west across the deserts of South Western USA to San Diego, arriving in early December 2016.
 The incredible Baja Divide came next followed by a circuitous route through Mexico’s altiplano and the southern Sierra Madre.
 From Chiapas we crossed into Peten, Guatemala then to Belize and back into Guatemala, which we crossed from east to west into the highlands.
 A cross country adventure through Honduras followed, then Nicaragua (briefly), Costa Rica and Panama.
 In late Nov 2017 we flew to Cuba to ride then Ruta Mala (3 weeks), and then to Colombia where we spent 4.5 months.
-The Trans Ecuador Mountain Bike Route took us through to Peru and its incredible mountains, and that’s where we are currently.
+The Trans Ecuador Mountain Bike Route took us through to Peru and its incredible mountains, and that’s where we are now.

 We blog about highlights of the journey and other aspects of bike packing as we go, so check back in for updates and ride inspiration.
 Most recent posts can be viewed below.